Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/practical-assignment.md

 - Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.

-- Equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.
+- Equip a learner to solve new problems in the field of web development by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques, and rules of the programming languages used for mobile-ready web design.

 Building on the concepts and source code in the textbook, practical assignments invite you to complete tasks like the following: